Brazil's Silva, a lifelong environmentalist, courts big agriculture

 A growing number of local agricultural leaders now embrace the tough conservation laws that Silva helped shape earlier in her career, arguing that they help boost the appeal of Brazilian exports in some foreign markets.

-"Social and environmental concerns over Brazilian agriculture go beyond mere luxury goods providers but has become a concern for those segments that add value to raw materials," said Roberto Smeraldi, director at Amigos da Terra, a non-profit group focussed on sustainable development in the Amazon.
+"Louis Vuitton doesn't want the leather in its bags associated with deforestation in the Amazon," said Roberto Smeraldi, director at Amigos da Terra, a non-profit group focused on sustainable development in the Amazon.

 POLLING THE FARM